 Through His Perspective…

-Before getting to the part which will help you evaluate whether or not you should block your ex on social media, here’s where we’ll start.
+Before getting to the part which will help you evaluate whether or not you should block your ex, here’s where we’ll start.

-You obviously know what you’re doing and why you’re doing it (or your minutes away from finding out below) but he doesn’t.
+You obviously know what you’re doing and why you’re doing it (or you’re minutes away from finding out below) but he doesn’t.

 He’ll see this act as something that it probably isn’t and will therefore arrive at certain conclusions which will make it unlikely to get your ex back.